Johneriksson88/top_500_albums/README.md

-# Top 500 albums analysis program
+# Greatest 500 albums analysis program

-The top 500 albums analysis program is a terminal based program that lets the user gleen insights from The Rolling Stone Greatest 500 Albums Of All Time list.
+The greatest 500 albums analysis program is a terminal based program that lets the user gleen insights from The Rolling Stone Greatest 500 Albums Of All Time list.
 It provides the user with static analysis of trends in the list, a search function, and also allows for adding new lists that the user can add any albums they please to.

 ![r500](https://github.com/Johneriksson88/top_500_albums/blob/main/assets/images/rolling_stone.jpg?raw=true)